platformatic/platformatic/docs/packages/sql-openapi/explicit-include.md

 # Explicitly including entities

-`@platformatic/sql-openapi` allows for specifying entities to be included. **Note**: using the `include` option will ignore any unspecified entities in the schema.
+`@platformatic/sql-openapi` allows you to specify which entities to be included.

+**Note**: Using the `include` option will ignore any unspecified entities in the schema.

+## Including Entities

-To include entities:
+To include specific entities, use the following configuration:

 ```javascript
 app.register(require('@platformatic/sql-openapi'), {